kimulaco/vanilla-smoothie/README.md

 Scroll to a specified destination.

-You can specify selector or offset top for the `target`.
+For `target`, selector or offset is entered.

 Refer to (Option)[#option] for option parameter.